Klein Tunneling of Spin Polarized Currents in HgTe Quantum Wells: Quantum Wells of with a electrostatic potential barrier

-By tuning the electrostatic potential $V_0=q\Phi$ one can obtain three distinct scenarios depending on the relative value of the `net energy', $E+M(k_2)-V_0$.
-The particle-hole symmetry can be modified if we have $V_0$ once the hole solution Thus, a weak potential $V_0<E+M(k_1)$ leads small attenuation, once $a\sim a'$.
-(If $V_0 \ll E$ we have $l_t \approx |B/3A|$) With a medium value of the potential, $E-M(k_1)<V_0< E+M(k_1)$, the wavenumber inside the barrier, $k_2$, becomes pure imaginary, modifying the transmitted current and hence the transmittance.
+The electrostatic potential $V_0$ can be manipulated to obtain three distinct scenarios depending on the relative value of the `net energy', $E+\tilde{M}(k_2)-V_0$.
+A weak potential leads small attenuation, once assumed $a\sim a'$ (if $V_0 \ll E$, we have $l_t \approx |2B/A|$).
+With an intermediary value of $V_0$ the wavenumber inside the barrier ($k_2$) becomes pure imaginary, modifying the transmitted current and hence the transmittance.
 Thus, the decay length of edge states inside the barrier is $l_{t}=\frac{1}{|a'-k_2|}$.
-In this particular case $ k '=a'-k_2 $ is a real number.
-For this reason, the wave inside the barrier is completely attenuated, i.e., solutions of the wave equation in this region has not oscillatory part, only in the region $x<0$, near the edge.
+In this particular case, $ k '=a'-k_2 $ is a real number and the wave inside the barrier is completely attenuated.
+This situation is analogous to the insulating bulk where $A^2>4MB$ in the inverted regime \cite{review}.

-A strong potential, $V_0>E + M(k_1)$, yields to a peculiar oscillatory regime regarded (with $A^2<4MB$).
-Some consequences of a non completely insulating bulk or/and a semiconductor bulk are related to dependence of $k$ and the experimental parameters. $ k_1 $ is real and it must be positive, which leads to a negative sign for the ratio $k_2/k_1$ and hence the transmission coefficient, $T$, becomes negative like a paradox Klein with attenuation, therefore, we assume that $a\neq 0$ and $a' \neq 0$.
-Even in this case, there is a current of holes with inverted spins associated with negative energy, implying massive fermions of valence band, contributing to currents also.